-The tariff or rate is the cost to travel 1 kilometre.
+The tariff or rate is the cost to travel one kilometre.
 Taxi firms often use different tariffs depending on the time of day or night.
-Some use different tariffs when 4 or more passengers are in the vehicle.
+Some use different tariffs when four or more passengers are in the vehicle.

 The flag fall is combined with the tariff and the total is displayed on the taxi meter.

 Extras are other expenses that are unrelated to the time or distance of the journey.
-The most common extras are a charge for booking the cab over the phone and a charge for catching a cab to or from an airport which is paid to the airport authority.
+The most common extras are charges for catching a cab to or from an airport, which are paid to the airport authority.
 Some companies also use extras to charge more for late night/early morning trips, or for carrying bikes or other large items.
-You'll also be up for $100 or so if you "soil" the cab.
+You'll also be up for a fee if you "soil" the cab.

-At the end of the journey the extras are added to the tariff costs to give the total fare.
-But wait, there can be more.
-If you choose to pay with a credit card, eftpos or voucher, most firms expect you to pay an extra couple of dollars on top of the fare.
+At the end of the journey, the extras are added to the tariff costs to give the total fare.
+If you choose to pay with a credit card, eftpos or voucher, most firms expect you to pay an extra fee on top of the fare.
 This isn't displayed on the meter.
-All such fees must be clearly displayed inside and outside the cab.

 How to read a taxi meter